Liffon/name-generator/README.md

 ## Requirements

-Numpy is needed to run.
+Python 2 or 3 (the latter is recommended) and Numpy is needed to run.

 ## Usage